ibm-cloud-docs/CDN/how-to-order.md

 ### Step 1: Creating your CDN account
 {: #create-your-cdn-account}

-Click **Create** at the bottom right, which creates your CDN account if you don't have one already and redirects you to the CDN Configure screen.
+Click **Create** at the lower right, which creates your CDN account if you don't have one already and redirects you to the CDN Configure screen.

    ![CDN overview](images/content-delivery.png)